 TYPES OF CASES

-Past referrals have included cases involving a 39-year-old mother being told she had to move to a nursing home, a child with behavioral problems being denied mental health treatment, and a young girl whose home nursing hours, which allowed her to remain home with her family, were set to be cut.
+Past referrals to pro bono attorneys have included cases involving a 39-year-old mother being told she had to move to a nursing home, a child with behavioral problems being denied mental health treatment, and a young girl whose home nursing hours, which allowed her to remain home with her family, were set to be cut.
 These are cases where your actions will have a direct and enormous impact on the lives of your clients.

 - Hearings are held by phone, so the pro bono attorney need not live in the same geographic area as the client.